peterwilliams97/strings/rolling_hash/README.md

 then the number of file offsets sent for sent for exact regex matching should be ~ 100 in 512K ~ 1 in 5000  ~ 200 per MB.

-Thus overall throughput is expected to be ~75 MB/sec/core/GHz - (cost of processing 1 regex * num regex's / 512K).
+Thus overall throughput is expected to be ~75 MB/sec/core/GHz - 512KB/(time to process 1 regex * num regex's).

 Notes
 -----